 As a Cornerstone Partner we can see the benefits of the evolution of our business, but also on Cornerstone, as they drive a heavier focus on software and development of the application.
 Cornerstone has communicated an increase in its engineering staff, with a specific focus on Recruiting and Learning applications.
 This is good for business.

 Josh Bersin wrote in his blog that the momentum for Cornerstone is rising.
-I believe this is because of a renewed focus on learning and specifically skills development.
+I believe this is because of a renewed focus on learning and specific skills development.
 It is easy to think about building additional modules but making the decision to be the best at what you already have is often difficult in these markets.

-There is quite a bit to be excited about the evolution of Cornerstone’s market-leading human capital management application.
+There is quite a bit to be excited about in the evolution of Cornerstone’s market-leading human capital management application.
 The company is strong, its Partner community is emerging as the top Partner ecosystem in the Learning community today and most importantly clients are truly using the application to make a difference in their business.
 This is honestly my favorite part of Convergence; sitting down for coffee or a drink and hearing stories from our clients and from Cornerstone clients who are not yet Bluewater clients.
 These individuals are the innovators and the people we should follow and learn.